waylan/mkdocs-theme_dir-example/README.md

 blocks defined in the parent theme.
 For example, we need the CSS file added above to be listed in the `styles` block along with the other CSS files.
 However, we don't want to remove the other stylesheet links defined in that block.
-However, the default behavior is for a block to replace the parent block of the same name.
+Nevertheless, the default behavior is for a block to replace the parent block of the same name.
 Therefore we have two options:

 1. Redefine every link in the parent `styles` block.
 2. Use a [super block] to have the parent `styles` included in our new block.